libis/rdm-integration/README.md

 ### Running and building from source
 In order to run the application locally, checkout in the same folder this repository ([rdm-integration](https://github.com/libis/rdm-integration)) and the frontend repository ([rdm-integration-frontend](https://github.com/libis/rdm-integration-frontend)).
 Then go to ``/rdm-integration`` directory and run ``make run``.
 This script will also start a docker container containing the Redis data store, which is used the by the running application for storing the application state.
 Notice that if you do not run standard Libis RDM (Dataverse) locally, you will need to configure the backend to connect to your Dataverse installation server.
 See the "Backend configuration" section for more detail.

-You can also use make commands to build the docker image (``make build``) or push to the docker repository (``make push``).
+You can also use make commands to build the docker image (``make build -e BASE_HREF='/'``) or push to the docker repository (``make push``).
 The resulting container can be used as a web server hosting the API and the frontend, or as container running the workers executing the jobs scheduled by the frontend.
 For the purpose of scallability, both types of intended usage can have multiple containers running behind a load balancer.
 The default run command starts a container performing both tasks: web server and a process controlling 100 workers:
 ```
-docker run rdm/integration:1.0 app 100
+docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 app 100
 ```

+After starting the docker container with the command above, verify that the weserver is running by going to [https://localhost:7788](https://localhost:7788).
 If you wish to have different nuber of simultaniously running workes, change 100 to the desired values.
 If you only wish the resulting container to function as a webserver, change this command to the following:
 ```
-docker run rdm/integration:1.0 app
+docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 app
 ```

 When running the web server separately from the workers, you will need at least one container running the workers started with the following command:
 ```
-docker run rdm/integration:1.0 workers 100
+docker run -v $PWD/conf:/conf --env-file ./env.demo -p 7788:7788 rdm/integration:1.0 workers 100
 ```

 Building binaries with local filesystem plugin, just as the binaries included in the release, meant only for running by the end users and not on a server, is also done with the make command: ``make executable``.
 You may want to adjust that script by setting the variables to make the application connect to your Dataverse installation.
 By default the built application connects to the [Demo Dataverse](https://demo.dataverse.org).
-In order to change that you must adapt the build command the following way:
+In order to change that you must adapt the build command the following way (in the ``image`` directory):
 ```
 go build -ldflags "-X main.DataverseServer=https://demo.dataverse.org -X main.RootDataverseId=demo -X main.DefaultHash=MD5" -v -o datasync.exe ./app/local/
 ```